mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/CPAgendas202324.md

 ---

+# 2024.03.01 **Conceptual Physics**

+##### **❓ of the 📅**: Is tap water better than bottled water?

+1. Conservation of Energy Pivot
+2. Start Mouse Trap car research
+    - What is a mousetrap car?
+    - How do you build one?
+    - What materials do you need

+---

 # 2024.02.28 **Conceptual Physics**

 ##### **❓ of the 📅**: How did you spend the money from your very first job?